 Spain: El Corte Ingles is the latest retailer to achieve MSC Chain of Custody certification for its fresh fish counters, joining Eroski and Makro.
 Retailers Dia and La Sirena made great strides by releasing 30 and 25 MSC products in their stores.

-Despite over 80% of US landings being certified, the US market and consumers have been slower to demand certified and ecolabeled seafood.
-But this is beginning to change: MSC certified seafood sales have doubled over the past five years, and over 100 new MSC labeled products hit the US market last year.
+Despite over 80% of US landings being certified, the US market and consumers have been slower to demand certified and ecolabelled seafood.
+But this is beginning to change: MSC certified seafood sales have doubled over the past five years, and over 100 new MSC labelled products hit the US market last year.
 Long-term partners including Bumble Bee and Whole Foods have led the way, with North Coast Seafoods also adding new MSC certified pet food lines and expanding its frozen range.

 “As a passionate environmentalist and chef, there’s nothing more important than choosing ingredients that make a positive impact on the environment and taste good.”Chef and MSC ambassador

 The MSC has been pressing government delegations to reach a solution over quotas in the North East Atlantic, but the fate of small pelagic fisheries in the region remains uncertain.

 Elsewhere, squid and octopus fisheries are making great progress and more MSC labelled products are available than ever before.

 Increased international cooperation on harvest strategies for tuna has brought growth in both the percentage of certified sustainable stocks and the volume MSC labelled products on sale.